How to Use the Command 'pdftoppm' (with Examples)

 -f N

-: Specifies the path to the input PDF file.image_name_prefix
+: This represents the path to the PDF file you wish to convert.image_name_prefix

-Use case 2: Convert only the first page of a PDF
+Convert Only the First Page of a PDF

 Code: